sthiede/Comparative_Genomics/docs/source/day1_afternoon.md

 3. QUAL stands for phred-scaled quality score for the assertion made in ALT.
 High QUAL scores indicate high confidence calls.
 4. FQ stands for consensus quality.
 A positive value indicates heterozygote and a negative value indicates homozygous.
 In bacterial analysis, this plays an important role in defining if a gene was duplicated in a particular sample.
 We will learn more about this later while visualizing our BAM files in Artemis.

-Check if the pass_filter was added properly.
+Check if the pass_filter was added properly and count the number of variants that passed the filter.

 ```
 grep 'pass_filter' Rush_KPC_266__filter_gatk.vcf | head

 ```

 caveat: These filter criteria should be applied carefully after giving some thought to the type of library, coverage, average mapping quality, type of analysis and other such requirements.